NoSayMe/Deploy/README.md

 The Postgres container provides the database `handler_db` and is configured with the `POSTGRES_PASSWORD` environment variable set to `postgres`.

 Both containers run on the same Docker network created by Jenkins so the handler service can reach the database at the hostname `postgres`.

+### Database Initialisation

+The FastAPI application automatically creates the required tables when it starts.
+If the database is not ready yet, the startup routine retries a few times before giving up.
+Simply running the `handler` service prepares the database for storing messages.